eco-kgml/DataCleaning/LakeBeD-US-CS/README.md

 LakeBeD-US: Computer Science Edition is organized into multiple levels.
 At the top level, we seperate high-frequency and low-frequency data.
 High-frequency data are data that are collected by automated sensors, typically mounted to a buoy on the lake.
 Low-frequency data is collected manually.
 The temporal frequency of these data vary greatly, and should be considered before use.

-Within the `HighFrequency` and `LowFrequency` folders are folder dedicated to specific lakes.
+Within the `HighFrequency` and `LowFrequency` folders are folders dedicated to specific lakes.
 The 21 Lakes in LakeBeD-US are listed in the table below.
 | Folder Name | Lake Name               | Long-Term Monitoring Institution | Location                     |
 |-------------|-------------------------|----------------------------------|------------------------------|
 | AL          | Allequash Lake          | NTL-LTER                         | Vilas County, WI, USA        |